This post contains affiliate links.

 Simply put it’s about course management.

-Eliminating a few ‘major mistakes’ can easily take off 4-5 strokes off your score so whichever device will help you do that that’s the one to go for.
+Eliminating a few ‘major mistakes’ can easily take 4-5 strokes off your score so whichever device will help you do that is the one to go for.

 Indeed some golfers decide it’s both and use their GPS device to get an idea of the hole layout and where best to target their drives and par 5 lay-up shots before using a laser rangefinder for their shots into the green.

-Are Golf Rangefinders Legal Never Mind Worth it?
+Is a Golf Rangefinder Cheating Never Mind Worth it?

-Golf purists hate change and when it comes to golf rangefinders they will consistently put forward the view that using one is cheating.
+Golf purists hate change and when it comes to golf rangefinders they will consistently put forward the view that using one is illegal according to the rules of golf and therefore cheating.

-Leaving the purists’ typical argument aside that rangefinders are cheating because they reduce the skill required to play the game it’s worth us just double-checking the official rules on the use of rangefinders when playing.
+Leaving the purists’ typical argument aside that rangefinders are cheating because they reduce the skill required to play the game it is worth us just double-checking the official rules on the use of rangefinders when playing.

 As rangefinders became increasingly mainstream the rules of golf in 2006 stated that whilst you could use them when it came to social golf they were not permitted in competitions or tournament play.